DNR Rules and General Courtesy

 The following are some of the pertinent DNR boating rules and some common courtesies we ask all to observe.
 All owners should be aware of these rules and should inform family, friends, and renters as well.
 Most violations involve these folks but are the owners’ responsibility.

 STATE LAW …Effective with the 2010 summer season the State Legislature of Wisconsin passed a law declaring all water in Wisconsin within 100’ of the natural shoreline to be a no-wake zone for powered boats.
-Already existing laws enforce a 100’ no-wake zone around man-made objects such as docks and rafts and a 200’ from shore no-wake zone for PWCs which prohibits going past our island except at idle.
+Already existing laws enforce a 100’ no-wake zone around man-made objects such as docks and rafts and a 200’ from shore no-wake zone for PWCs which prohibits them from going past our island except at idle.
 The only exception allows for landing and departing skiers.

 - A boat pulling a skier must stay at least 100’ from any boat that is both anchored and occupied.